MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/software-updates.md

 - **Compliant**: The update is fully compliant and assigned.
 - **Non-compliant**: The update isn't compliant (this message doesn't mean there was an error though), it just means it's either an older version or unapproved.
 - **Conflict detected**: There's some sort of conflict with other software on the machine causing the update to fail.
-- **Error** - The update failed with an error.
+- **Error**: The update failed with an error.
-- **Partial compliance** - The update is installed and partially compliant.
+- **Partial compliance**: The update is installed and partially compliant.
 That is, part of the software update isn't compliant.